 - 1. Describe health conditions that commonly affect men. - 2.
 Make food choices that will help men resist specific diseases and live a healthier lifestyle. - 3.
-Discuss behaviors besides eating habits that men can adopt to improve their health and quality of life while helping to reduce symptoms of arthritis. - 4.
+Discuss behaviors besides eating habits that men can adopt to improve their health and quality of life. - 4.
 Understand and participate in early detection testing and various healthcare checkups.